dgarcia360/sphinx-contributors/README.rst

 This directive will render the less active 20 contributors, ordered in ascending order, excluding ``dgarcia360`` and ``sphinx`` usernames from the list.

-To see up to what point you can configure the directive, read the :doc:`complete docs <https://sphinxcontrib-ghcontributors.readthedocs.io/en/latest/>`.
+To see up to what point you can configure the directive, read the `complete docs <https://sphinxcontrib-ghcontributors.readthedocs.io/en/latest/>`_.